Shih Tzu

 Breed History:

 The Shih-Tzu, resembling a small lion, originated in Tibet and was bred in the Forbidden City of Peking by crossing the Lhasa Apso and Pekingese.
 It became the favourite of the Chinese Imperial Court, so revered that the Chinese refused to sell or give them away for many years.
-The first pair was imported to England in 1930, and the breed was recognized in Britain in 1946 and by the American Kennel Club in the United States in 1969.
+The first pair was imported to England in 1930, and the breed was recognised in Britain in 1946 and by the American Kennel Club in the United States in 1969.
 Today, the Shih-Tzu is a popular companion and show dog.

-28 cm |
+Height: 28 cm

-4-7 kg |
+Weight: 4-7 kg

 Size – Small